 When is a service considered CAM?

-Payment is generally not a mandatory factor for identifying a service as CAM or not, but strengthens the perception of a patient-provider relationship.
+Thus, research findings and the level of documentation of a health-related service is not a defining factor.
+In addition, payment is generally not a mandatory factor for identifying a service as CAM or not, but strengthens the perception of a patient-provider relationship and the general understanding of the service as health-related.

 When is a service not considered CAM?

-Services that are mainly aimed at and promoted as to increase physical and mental well-being in general, beauty care and the like are not considered CAM - and thus not regulated by the CAM Act.
+Services that are mainly aimed at and promoted for increasing physical and mental well-being (relaxation, etc) in general; beauty care and the like are not considered CAM - and thus not regulated by the CAM Act.

-Also, common religious activities and services that lack clear health ambitions but mainly aim at personal self-development or to improve one’s normal abilities, in principle fall outside the CAM definition and regulation.
+Also common religious activities, as well as services that lack clear health ambitions but mainly aim at personal self-development or to improve one’s normal abilities, in principle fall outside the CAM definition and regulation.

-Though, the CAM Act may still apply if such services give the impression of improving patient’s state of health in an extended sense (E.g the provision of individual and paid-for religious prayer for improving health problems).
+Though, the CAM Act may still apply if such a service is further considered, and found to give an impression of improving patients' state of health in an extended sense (E.g the provision of individual and paid-for religious prayer, or teaching self-help techniques; both aimed at improving specific health problems)

 Governmental supervision of CAM

-- CAM treatment provided by non-medically qualified personnel generally falls within the jurisdiction of the Criminal Act (Straffeloven), though the CAM Act itself provides specific penal provisions, especially regarding its sections 5, 6 and 7.
+- CAM treatment provided by non-medically trained/ qualified personnel generally falls within the jurisdiction of the Criminal Act (Straffeloven), though the CAM Act itself provides specific penal provisions, especially regarding its sections 5, 6, 7 and 9.

 What is not allowed?

-- The CAM Act reserves any treatment aiming to cure serious disease and disorders (E.g cancer, MS, HiV/ AIDS etc); all treatment of serious communicable diseases; plus any medical procedures considered as possibly hazardous to the patient’s health, to only be practised by medically qualified healthcare professionals.
-Non-medically qualified providers of CAM who break these sections, are subject to punishment.
+- The CAM Act reserves any treatment aiming to cure serious disease and disorders (E.g cancer, MS, HiV/ AIDS etc); all treatment of serious communicable diseases; plus any medical procedures considered as possibly hazardous to the patient’s health, to only be practised by medically trained qualified healthcare professionals.
+Non-qualified providers who break these sections, are subject to punishment.

-- In addition, non-medically qualified providers of CAM who break the Act by willfully or through gross negligence placing a person’s life or health in serious danger, may be punished - either because of the treatment itself or because the patient as a result of the treatment omits to seek expert help.
+- In addition, non-qualified who break the Act by willfully or through gross negligence placing a person’s life or health in serious danger, may be punished - either because of the treatment itself or because the patient as a result of the treatment omits to seek expert help.
 Misunderstanding the danger or the nature of the disease does not exempt providers of CAM from responsibility and punishment.

 Further regulation and supervision of the CAM field